 Han trains nationally on various topics related to the assessment, intervention and prevention of commercial sexual exploitation (CSEC) and domestic minor sex trafficking (DMST).
 She also provides consultation to anti-trafficking agencies on developing and implementing trauma-informed systems of care, programming and culture.

-Chelsea serves as Director of Education and Internships for the POETIC School for Girls and POETIC Design Co.
+Chelsea currently serves as Director of Partnerships and Internships.
+Her previous role at POETIC included Director of Education and Internship for the POETIC School for Girls and POETIC Design Co.
 She received her degree from Texas A&M University and has been an active member of the educational community for over 20 years.
 She began her career in HPISD supporting students with emotional/behavioral challenges, was a teaching member of the Plano Family Literacy Program founded by the Barbara Bush Foundation Literacy Initiative, and taught for several years at an International college preparatory school in the Dominican Republic.

 As a POETIC educator, Chelsea works to help POETIC youth obtain an individualized and equitable education.
 In addition to teaching, she has collaborated in developing the POETIC Internship Program focused on providing youth interns with the skills, experience and interpersonal network needed to gain and maintain employment and wealth.
 She has been a member of the POETIC team since 2018.